7.1 Work Shift.

 7.2 Work Week/Period.

 A standard work week for a full-time employee shall consist of forty hours (40) of work within seven (7) days, eighty hours (80) of work within fourteen (14) days.
 A RN may also choose to work the innovative work period of one hundred sixty (160) hours within a four (4) week period.
-If a RN chooses to work the one hundred sixty (160) hours within a four (4) week period schedule, the RN will sign the form that is attached to the MOU entitled "One Hundred Sixty Hours in a Four Week Period Innovative Schedule" that is hereby incorporated by reference into this Agreement.
+If a RN chooses to work the one hundred sixty (160) hours within a four (4) week period schedule, the RN will sign the form that is attached to Appendix IV.
 A standard work week/period for a part-time employee shall be a pro-rated version of the full-time work week/period based on the employee's FTE.

 Both, the Employer and the Association concur that overtime shall be minimized.
 The Employer will comply with applicable statutes, including the Washington State law restricting mandatory overtime for nurses.
 In case overtime is permitted by law, volunteers will be sought first.

-Overtime shall be considered in effect if fifteen (15) minutes or more are worked after the end of the scheduled shift and shall be calculated to the nearest thirty (30) minutes.
-Effective with the implementation of Kronos payroll system, the above paragraph will be replaced with the following: Overtime will be considered in effect if eight (8) minutes or more are worked after the end of the scheduled shift and it will be calculated to the nearest quarter of an hour.
+Overtime will be considered in effect if eight (8) minutes or more are worked after the end of the scheduled shift and it will be calculated to the nearest quarter of an hour.
 For example, if 8 minutes are worked, overtime will be calculated to 15 minutes.
-If 23 minutes are worked, overtime will be calculated to 30 minutes, etc. The employer may implement a trial period using the eight (8) minute overtime standard in advance of final implementation of the Kronos payroll system.
+If 23 minutes are worked, overtime will be calculated to 30 minutes, etc.

 7.3.1 Advance Approval.